fables-tales/rubyfmt/CONTRIBUTING.md

 ## Running the tests

-`./script/test.sh`
+`cargo test`

-in particular `./script/tests/test_fixtures.sh` is what I use for ongoing development when I'm testing a new feature, which I usually start by committing a new fixture.
+in particular `cargo test --test fixtures_test` is what I use for ongoing development when I'm testing a new feature, which I usually start by committing a new fixture.